-What’s the difference between an SWPPP (Stormwater Pollution Prevention Plan) and an SWQMP (Stormwater Quality Management Plan)?
+SWPPP (Stormwater Pollution Prevention Plan) vs. SWQMP (Stormwater Quality Management Plan)?

 There’s often confusion about these two documents.
 They both deal with stormwater quality and they both define and control the way stormwater is to be handled on a specific piece of property.
 They both deal with Best Management Practices (BMPs) put in place to manage stormwater quality and they are both mandated by local, state and federal law.
 But they are distinctly different documents with different goals and different responsible parties.